sguox002/leetcode/review/easy.md

 This is an important approach: if 2D is hard try 1D first. some 2d are just two 1d problem

-840. Magic Squares In Grid
+### 840. Magic Squares In Grid
 brutal force is trivial
-center is 5, the odd is in the center and even is in the corner
+center is 5, the odd is in the center and even is in the corner note it also needs satisify it contains all 1 to 9

-437. Path Sum III
+### 437. Path Sum III
 this is not easy at all
 1. we can substract the node value until we reach 0, then we add one path
 2. we have 3 problem: include the root,(type 2) include the left, include the right,(two subproblem) recursively